 Be prepared for rain, wind, heat, cool clouds and sun.
 In Oregon the weather can change quickly!

 Casual dress like pants/t-shirts will be fine for most of Xplore’s activities.
 You will have some meals with professors, but they will be dressed casually as well.
-We are planning a visit to the Admissions Office of Oregon Health and Science University, so for that day you might want to dress somewhat more formally.
 While packing, keep in mind that you should expect to: play outdoors games like frisbee or volleyball; take a hike in a local park; swim in our outdoor pool; take a trip to downtown Portland; go to the Museum of Science and Industry.
 We will all be sleeping together on the floor of one of the residence hall lounges, so plan to bring sleepwear that is appropriate for a mixed-sex group without a lot of privacy!

 Additionally, to encourage participants to engage with one another during the program rather than with technology, we will ask participants to relinquish their cell phones, personal computers, and electronic music devices for the duration of the program.
 These items will be safely stored.
 Please let family members and friends know that in case of an emergency, they can get a message to you by calling one of your trip leaders (listed below); each of them will carry a phone.

 ***Please pack your items for Xplore in a separate bag from the rest of your college gear, which will be safely stored on campus during the trip.

 Every participant will need these items.
 But if you don’t own any of them, that’s ok.
 Email us now (firstname.lastname@example.org) and let us know what you need us to provide.
 If clothing, please give your shirt size.